tesujimath/docker-wordpress/README.md

 3. wait for the MySQL database to be ready
 4. use WP-CLI to install the WordPress
 5. install and activate the WordPress theme
+6. install and activate WordPress plugins, both from the main repo and local zipfiles

 When the container is subsequently started, these steps all detect that nothing is required to be done.